zalando-incubator/kube-aws-iam-controller/README.md

 ### Setting up AWS IAM roles

-The controller does not take care of AWS IAM role provisioning and assumes that the user provisions AWS IAM roles manually for instance via [CloudFormation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/).
+The controller does not take care of AWS IAM role provisioning and assumes that the user provisions AWS IAM roles manually, for instance via [CloudFormation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/).